ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 <a target="_blank" href="https://gregmiranda.com">Greg Miranda</a> (Instructor)
 </p>

-There are 14 staff members (instructor, TAs, and tutors) to help with your learning, and a few kinds of help sessions you can attend.
+There are 12 staff members (instructor, TA, and tutors) to help with your learning, and a few kinds of help sessions you can attend.

 The first is **1-on-1 help hours** where TAs and tutors are available to